Kanhadade Prabandha: Ulugh Khan's raid of Gujarat

 The author then describes the conquest of Gujarat by the Alauddin Khalji, the Muslim ruler of the Delhi Sultanate: Gujarat was ruled by the Baghela king Rao Karnade.
-One day, Rao Karande humiliated his favorite minister Madhava, killed his brother Keshava, and abducted his wife.
+One day, Rao Karande humiliated his favorite minister Madhava, killed Madhava's brother Keshava, and abducted Madhava's wife.
 Madhava swore revenge and instigated Alauddin Khalji to invade Gujarat.

 Alauddin agreed to Madhava's plan and started planning an invasion of Gujarat.
 He sent envoys to all the kingdoms lying on the route connecting Delhi and Gujarat, requesting a safe passage for his army.
 Kanhadade of Jalore was the only king who refused to oblige to this request.
 He declared that allowing the Delhi army to pass through his kingdom would be against dharma because it would result in devastation of villages, enslavement of women, looting, and torture of cows and Brahmanas.

 Nevertheless, Alauddin's general Ulugh Khan marched to Gujarat with a huge army.
 The only Rajput who offered him any resistance in Gujarat was the Modasa chief Batada, who was defeated.
 Karnade, the king of Gujarat, fled his capital, following which the Muslim invaders destroyed the city's temples and converted them into mosques.
 Ulugh Khan then sacked Somnath, where all the priests died trying to prevent him from desecrating the city's Shiva temple.
 Ulugh Khan returned to Delhi with the Somnath lingam, which was to be smashed in Delhi in order to prove the superiority of Islam.

 Kanhadade's victory over Ulugh Khan

 Next, the poet describes how Kanhadade recovered the Somnath lingam: The goddess Parvati appeared in Kanhadade's dream, urging him to rescue the lingam, as Ulugh Khan's army passed through his kingdom.
 Kanhadade sent his spies to Gujarat, and learned that Ulugh Khan's army was one of the grandest armies ever, and had taken hundreds of thousands of Hindus as slaves.
 Kanhadade gathered all the chiefs from the neighbouring principalities, and attacked the invaders (who are described as asuras or demons).
 With the blessings of the goddess Ashapuri, Kanhadade and his brother Maladeo defeated the Muslims, recovered the Somnath lingam, and captured Ulugh Khan's nobles Sadullah Khan and Sih Malik.

 Kanhadade venerated the rescued lingam, and installed its five pieces at Soratha, Lohasing in Vagada, Abu hill, Saivadi, and a newly built temple at Jalore.
-This act made the god Shiva present throughout Kanahadade's kingdom.
+This act made the god Shiva present throughout Kanhadade's kingdom.